umati/Showcase/SERVER.md

 Provide at least the OPC 40001-1 UA for Machinery namespance and a instance namespace of your machine.

-The minimal required profiles according to OPC UA Specification Part 7 are listed below:
+The minimal required profiles according to the OPC UA Specification Part 7 are listed below:

 - Micro Embedded Device 2017 Server Profile this includes:
   - 2 Sessions